 |Cloud T (K)||Cloud radius (m)||Fs (W m–2)||Fs x 4πRc2 (W)|

+The warmer cloud is radiating about twice as much energy as the cooler cloud.
 These little clouds are radiating quite a lot of energy in all directions, but some of it is down toward Earth’s surface.
-If we make the simple assumption that half the radiation goes up and the other half goes down, the amount of energy radiated toward Earth’s surface per second is approximately 10 million Watts.
-If the clouds are not too far from the surface, this downward radiation could contribute a few hundred W m-2 of heating at Earth’s surface.
+If we make the simple assumption that half the radiation goes up and the other half goes down, the amount of energy radiated toward Earth’s surface per second is approximately 10 million W. If the clouds are not too far from the surface, this downward radiation could contribute a few hundred W m–2 of heating at Earth’s surface.
 Thus clouds can act like additional heat sources for Earth’s surface, keeping its temperature higher than it would be on a clear night.
+The image below is an infrared photograph of the sky above Ogden, Utah.
+Infrared radiation detected by the camera has been converted to temperature, with higher temperatures indicating more infrared emission.